SalesforceLabs/OrgCheck/docs/index4.queries.md

 **Query on MetadataComponentDependency**
 This query is run with composite using batch size=500.
 Each SOQL query can max maximum 100 ids.
-Below is an example of such a composite query:
+Below is an example of such a composite query (version and ids in `url` will vary):
 ```
 POST /tooling/composite
 [
+   {
-    { method: 'GET', url: '/services/data/v<version>/tooling/query?q=SELECT+MetadataComponentId,+MetadataComponentName,+MetadataComponentType,+RefMetadataComponentId,+RefMetadataComponentName,+RefMetadataComponentType+FROM+MetadataComponentDependency+WHERE+RefMetadataComponentId+IN+('xyz000000000001','xyz000000000002',...)+OR+MetadataComponentId+IN+('xyz000000000001','xyz000000000002',...)' },
+      method: 'GET',
+      url: '/services/data/v60.0/tooling/query?q=SELECT+MetadataComponentId,
+            +MetadataComponentName,+MetadataComponentType,+RefMetadataComponentId,
+            +RefMetadataComponentName,+RefMetadataComponentType+FROM
+            +MetadataComponentDependency+WHERE+RefMetadataComponentId+IN
+            +('xyz000000000001','xyz000000000002',...)+OR+MetadataComponentId+IN
+            +('xyz000000000001','xyz000000000002',...)'
+   },
+   {
-    { method: 'GET', url: '/services/data/v<version>/tooling/query?q=SELECT+MetadataComponentId,+MetadataComponentName,+MetadataComponentType,+RefMetadataComponentId,+RefMetadataComponentName,+RefMetadataComponentType+FROM+MetadataComponentDependency+WHERE+RefMetadataComponentId+IN+('xyz000000000101','xyz000000000102',...)+OR+MetadataComponentId+IN+('xyz000000000101','xyz000000000102',...)' },
+      method: 'GET',
+      url: '/services/data/v60.0/tooling/query?q=SELECT+MetadataComponentId,
+            +MetadataComponentName,+MetadataComponentType,+RefMetadataComponentId,
+            +RefMetadataComponentName,+RefMetadataComponentType+FROM
+            +MetadataComponentDependency+WHERE+RefMetadataComponentId+IN
+            +('xyz000000000101','xyz000000000102',...)+OR+MetadataComponentId+IN
+            +('xyz000000000101','xyz000000000102',...)'
+   },
    ...
 ]
 ```

-## Queries permformed by the Applications dataset
+## Queries performed by the Applications dataset
 Source: build/src/api/dataset/orgcheck-api-dataset-applications.js
 ### SOQL Queries
 **Query on AppMenuItem**